isaiahcampusano/yt-cc-animations/README.md

 # YouTube Caption Override

-A small Chrome extension that makes YouTube captions use your preferred position, font size, text color, and background opacity—even when a video includes its own caption styling.
+Chrome extension that forces YouTube captions to use your chosen position, size, color, and background opacity.

 ## Install it